A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Conclusions

-Our findings presented in this study emphasize that appropriately incorporating brain-inspired computational principles can improve the information processing capability of SNNs.
-In future studies, we plan to train the SCTFA-SNN with more efficient hybrid or synergistic learning strategies~\cite{wu2022brain, sun2022synapse}.
-Moreover, we also hope to further generalize the SCTFA-SNN model to other challenging intelligent applications and realize this model on neuromorphic chip.
+Our findings presented in this study emphasize that incorporating appropriate brain-inspired computational principles can improve the information processing capability of SNNs.
+In future studies, we plan to train the SCTFA-SNN model with more efficient hybrid or synergistic learning strategies~\cite{wu2022brain, sun2022synapse}.
+Moreover, we hope to further generalize the SCTFA-SNN model to other challenging intelligent applications and implement this model on neuromorphic chips~\cite{pei2019towards, akopyan2015truenorth, schuman2022opportunities, ma2017darwin, 8668700, 9142407}.
+Finally, we note that some of our choices in the present study, such as the SNN architecture, which was adapted based on the traditional ANN, frame-based inputs and rate-based decoding strategy, result in an SNN model that is distinct from its biological basis.
+In future studies, these shortcomings should be addressed by introducing more biological constraints and mechanisms.